Relational De-Creation

 1 Corinthians 3:12–15

-“But if anyone builds on the foundation with gold, silver, costly stones, wood, hay, or stubble, each man’s work will be revealed.
-For the Day will declare it, because it is revealed in fire; and the fire itself will test what sort of work each man’s work is.
-If any man’s work remains which he built on it, he will receive a reward.
-If any man’s work is burned, he will suffer loss, but he himself will be saved, but as through fire.”
+“Now if anyone builds on the foundation with gold, silver, precious stones, wood, hay, straw — each one’s work will become manifest, for the Day will disclose it, because it will be revealed by fire, and the fire will test what sort of work each one has done.
+If the work that anyone has built on the foundation survives, he will receive a reward.
+If anyone’s work is burned up, he will suffer loss, though he himself will be saved, but only as through fire.”

 The person is saved, but the loss is not imaginary.
 The testing is not meaningless.
 The fire exposes what was true.
 What was false, selfish, careless, or destructive must still be exposed and burned away.
 But this judgment occurs within belonging to Christ.
 It is not relational de-creation.
 It is purification, correction, loss, and reward within eternal life.